chrisdohyunkim/link-in-bio/README.md

-# static-html-template
+# Creating a Link-in-bio

-Use this template to create static HTML websites and deploy them on Render.

-Some rights reserved — see [LICENSE.txt](LICENSE.txt)
+Using basic HTML and CSS to create link-in-bio section to display my information.